PacoVu/havenondemand-ios-swift/README.md

 ## Demo code 2:

-**Use the OCR Document API to recognize text from an image with an asynchronous POST request**
+**Use the OCR Document API to scan text from an image with an asynchronous POST request**

     class MyAppClass : IODClientDelegate {
         var iodClient:IODClient = IODClient(apiKey: "your-api-key");